 Female sex workers for women

 The afore mentioned Eysink Smeets (2007) claims that the market for female escorts for women is non- existent.
-But already in 1997 one could find personals in women’s magazines for this kind of service.
-Maybe the internet caters for this niche in the marktet of sexual services as well.
+But in 1997 already one could find personals in women’s magazines for this kind of service.
+Maybe the internet caters for this niche in the market of sexual services as well.

 Female sex tourists

 On holidays women can also more or less anonymously arrange for a so called toy boy.
 Gambia and Jamaica are well known destinations for female ‘sex and romance’ tourists.
-Also the Dominican Republic has come into the picture in this respect.
+Also in this respect the Dominican Republic has come into the picture.
 In the Dominican Republic the toy boys are called sanky pankies.
 Their African colleagues are dubbed bumsters and the Jamaican counterparts rastitutes.